top of page

 Therapist

-Her specialties and areas of particular interest include anxiety, depression, obsessive compulsive symptoms, affect regulation, identity development and life transitions.
-Dr. Merrill is practiced in the administration and interpretation of psychological assessments, particularly as the evaluations inform and enhance therapeutic goals.With seasoned advocacy skills, Dr. Merrill uses her professional and personal understanding of private and public educational systems to partner with schools and families ensuring social, emotional and academic needs are met.
+Her specialties and areas of particular interest include anxiety, depression, obsessive-compulsive symptoms, affect regulation, identity development, and life transitions.
+Dr. Merrill is practiced in administering and interpreting psychological assessments, particularly when evaluations inform and enhance therapeutic goals.
+Dr. Merrill is also a member of our comprehensive DBT team.

-She has served on the clinical faculty of universities, as well as provided advanced supervision to predoctoral and postdoctoral psychology students.
-Additionally, she provides training and consultation to parents, organizations, and in mental health policy.
+With seasoned advocacy skills, Dr. Merrill partners with schools and families to ensure that social, emotional, and academic needs are met.
+She has served on the clinical faculty of universities and provided advanced supervision to predoctoral and postdoctoral psychology students.
+Additionally, she offers training and consultation to parents, organizations, and in mental health policy.

 Leslie Ashman, LCSW-C